Maximilian-Winter/Bite-Programming-Language/README.md

 # Syntax

 For an introduction about how to write Code in the Bite Language, go [here](https://github.com/Maximilian-Winter/Bite-Programming-Language/wiki#writing-code-in-bite).

-Get more information about the Bite Language Syntax [here on the Wiki!](https://github.com/Maximilian-Winter/Bite-Programming-Language/wiki/Language-Syntax).
+And get more information about the Bite Language Syntax [here on the Wiki!](https://github.com/Maximilian-Winter/Bite-Programming-Language/wiki/Language-Syntax).

 # Example Code